darnrain/Lemon_Drop_Hi-Res/README.md

 With all 4 DACs enabled.<br>
 A total of 98,304 channels in true stereo.<br>

-Warning!!!<br>
-Lemon Drop Hi-Res is more than capable of causing permanent damage to your hearing.<br>
 Please listen at a safe volume level.<br>

 Lemon Drop Hi-Res development status: Taking a break, v168.1 is unequivocally flawless.<br>